fishman1123/GPT-based-perfume-recommender/README.md

-# chatDemo666
+# GPT-based-perfume-recommender
-- how to run in local for test
+## how to run in local for test
--- pm2 start app.js --watch --ignore-watch="./public/images/upload"
+- pm2 start app.js --watch --ignore-watch="./public/images/upload"